Two-thirds of respondents to FSD's recent K-12 survey say they’re facing a labor shortage.

 As operators look for ways to run their programs with smaller teams, some districts, such as Fayetteville City Schools in Fayetteville, Tenn., are turning to volunteers, leaning on teachers, office staff and other in-house employees to fill in when needed.

 Others are implementing disposables to cut down on the need for staff to wash trays and servingware.

 “[We’re] using disposable containers for serving lunches, since we have no specific dishwasher staffer,” says Allison Hill, food service manager and chef for Villa Academy in Seattle.

-Cross-training also remains popular, with almost 75% of survey respondents say they’re utilizing it to fill staffing gaps.
+Cross-training also remains popular, as almost 75% of survey respondents say they’re utilizing it to fill staffing gaps.

 “I am training my team at both elementary and high school in case I have someone off I can move [workers] around” says Tricia Calloni, food service director at Christopher Unit School District 99 in Christopher, Ill.
 “Also, as a food service director, I do all the paperwork, menus, scheduling, prep work, cook, wash dishes and serve along with the rest of the team.”

 Where to find workers

 Many operations are thinking outside the box when it comes to recruiting employees.
 Here are some ideas they’ve put into action.